isomerpages/moe-bartleysec/_our-holistic-curriculum/Student Development/Sexuality Education.md

 **11.** Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Annex%20A_SED.pdf).
 The completed form is to be submitted by **14/02/2023.**

 **12.** Parents who wish to opt their children out of the **eTeens** programme need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](/files/eTeens%20Opt%20Out%20Form%202022.pdf).
-The completed form is to be submitted by **21/03/2022**.
+This form will be distributed to parents at the start of the year and is also downloadable [here]().
+The completed form is to be submitted by **14/02/2023**.

 **13.** Parents can contact the school at Tel: 62889013 for discussion or to seek clarification about the school’s sexuality education programme.